-A new journal from NCTM that will focus on current practices of mathematics education, as well as maintaining a knowledge base of practice and policy in looking at the future of the field.
+A journal from NCTM that will focus on current practices of mathematics education, as well as maintaining a knowledge base of practice and policy in looking at the future of the field.
 Content is aimed at the pre-school to 12th grade with peer-reviewed and invited articles.
-Launch is scheduled for January 2020.
 Write for MTLT.

 Based on the experience of reviewing studies and querying authors for information not included in study reports, ESER produced this reporting guide to recommend best practices for describing impact evaluations.
 The initial review was conducted using investigations of employment programs and strategies, but authors of other types of research or evaluation reports may find this a useful reference tool.